ENCYCLOPEDIC ENTRY

 Morgan Stanley

 As magma erupts or flows from Earth's surface, it is cooled by exposure to air or water.
 Lava cools fairly quickly, and various types of igneous rocks are formed.
 Xenoliths are usually visible.
-They have a different color and density than the surrounding igneous rock.
+They have a different color and than the surrounding igneous rock.
 Xenoliths can be as small as a grain of sand or as large as a football, and as long as several meters.

 Xenoliths and xenocrysts are often identified by the names of the two rock types involved.
-A peridotite xenolith in a basaltic lava flow, for instance, means a chunk of the rock peridotite is embedded in basalt rock.
+A xenolith in a lava flow, for instance, means a chunk of the rock peridotite is embedded in basalt rock.
 The peridotite is usually yellow and dense, while the basalt is usually grey and light.

 Fast Fact